 And so we reach the Baby Boomer era, where the stories morph from history to memory: Nixon’s masterful “Checkers speech” and preoccupation with image; John F. Kennedy’s dominance of television; LBJ’s credibility gap; Jimmy Carter’s backfiring attempt to invoke a national “malaise,” Ronald Reagan’s gaffes and scripted eloquence, Clinton’s trial-by-pundit.
 This is recognizably our world, with its surfeit of handlers, polls, focus groups, and talking points.

 Over the years, Greenberg suggests, the favored locutions for spin have changed.
 He organizes his book accordingly, describing the eras of “publicity,” “ballyhoo, “communication,” “news management,” and “image making” that evolved into our age of spin.
 He likes the current term, he says, for its “playfulness, irony, and even postmodern self-consciousness.”
 On a note of high optimism, he concludes: “[I]f spin is used for misleading, it’s also used for leading”—and to study it is to “see its long and deep connection to our politics.”

 Greenberg’s deadlines no doubt precluded him from pondering the current presidential campaign, in which the dominance of non-politicians suggests new questions and concerns.
 Has rampant cynicism about both spin and our lumbering, unresponsive democracy put a new premium on embarrassing bluntness and insult?
 If policy detail is all but irrelevant and narcissism a selling point, how much does image making matter?
-And if nothing can be considered a gaffe, is there really any role left for spin?Julia M. Klein is a cultural reporter and critic in Philadelphia and a CJR contributing editor.
+And if nothing can be considered a gaffe, is there really any role left for spin?Julia M. Klein is a longtime CJR contributor and a contributing book critic for The Forward.
+She is a cultural reporter and critic in Philadelphia.
+Follow her on Twitter @JuliaMKlein.